2 Corinthians Chapter 2

 13. But I don’t *have rest in my spirit because of me not finding Titus my brother.
 But having bid them farewell, I departed into Macedonia.

-14. But grace be to God, the One who always leads us in triumph5“leads… …in triumph” is one word in Greek.
-It properly refers a victor parading around to celebrate their victory, and displaying the defeated enemy as part of the procession. in the Anointed, and the fragrance of the knowledge of Him manifesting through us in every place.
+14. But grace be to God, the One always leading us in triumph4“leading… …in triumph” is one word in Greek.
+It properly refers a victor parading around to celebrate their victory and displaying the defeated enemy as part of the procession. in the Anointed, and the fragrance of the knowledge of Him manifesting through us in every place.

-15. For we are a sweet fragrance of the Anointed to God in the men who are saved and in the men who perish,
+15. For we are a sweet fragrance of the Anointed to God in the men being saved and in the men perishing,

 16. to whom an odor from death indeed leads into death, and to whom an odor from life leads into life.
 And who is fit for these things?